mamatharavikishor/Amazon_Assignment/readme.txt

 1.Open the project from VS code(Node.js should be installed) 2.Make sure to install the protractor package globally 3.Go to terminal and enter npm install
-4.After installation ,enter protractor conf.js to execute the specs
+4.After installation ,enter  node dataProvider.js  then protractor conf.js to execute the specs